Frequently asked questions

 - Contact the National Careers Service by calling 0800 100 900 or using their webchat.

-The following video guides will help with making an application:
+The following video guide will help with making an application for Year 11's:

 We recommend a minimum of 2 but no more than 5 applications are made.
 (It is always advisable to have a backup option - just in case things do not go as planned).